 When I finally made it to the man, I dropped to my knees and gently moved him onto his back.
 Bending over him, I held my ear against his mouth.
 Nothing.
-I needed to start doing chest compressions and I needed to do it now.
+I needed to start doing chest compressions, and I needed to do it immediately.

 Still counting in my head, I looked up and spared him a smile.
 “It’s okay, I work here.
-Now, you better move so we can get this man to an AED.”
+Now, you better move so we can get this man to a crash cart!”

-Witnessing death was inevitable in my profession and according to most doctors, you get kind of immune to it.
+Witnessing death was inevitable in my profession and according to most doctors, you grow kind of immune to it.
 I wasn’t most doctors.
-I believed in helping people and prolonging life—unless it wasn’t what they wanted, but that was neither here nor there right now—most importantly I took an oath.
+I believed in helping people and prolonging life—unless it wasn’t what they wanted, but that was neither here nor there right then.
+Most importantly, I took an oath.

 We made a sharp turn into an exam room which was flooded with medical staff a second later.
 Confident that these people could handle it from here, I removed my hands from the patient’s chest and jumped off the bed.